ant-design/pro-editor/docs/guide/data-management.en-US.md

 ### Top-Level Objects

-`index.ts` is an aggregate export file, not further elaborated.
+`index.ts` is an aggregate export file and will not be elaborated further.

 #### initialState